Rem0o/SqlQueryBuilder/README.md

 GROUP BY [Car].[ModelYear], [CarMaker].[Name]
 ```

 A complex selector is described as a class.
 Simply inherit SelectBuilder<T> to create your own easily.
-The generic <T> will enforce (or not using object) a specific type on your special selector.
+The generic type \<T\> will enforce (or not using object) a specific type on your special selector.
 For example, here is a DATEDIFF implementation that requires the selector to be of a DateTime type.
 ```c#
 // definition
 public class DateDiff : SelectBuilder<DateTime>